-- 2. A locality demonstrating to the Department a significant lack of planning capacity based on population size; poverty levels, median household incomes relative to the state median incomes; unemployment rates; number of planners; and budget size. - (x) "Urban Localities" means localities pursuant to Gov. Code section 65583.2(c)(3)(B)(iv).
+2. A locality demonstrating to the Department a significant lack of planning capacity based on population size, poverty levels, median household incomes relative to the state median incomes, unemployment rates, number of planners, and budget size.

 NOTE: Authority cited: Health and Safety Code section 50470, subdivision (d).
 Reference cited: Health and Safety Code section 50470.5 and 50470, subdivision (b)(1)(A).